JoshB29/Rabbinic_Texts_AI_Translations/Aruch_Hashulchan/README.md

 Note that the `ah_oc_gpt4_translation_full.json` file storing the raw translations has the same schema as the original Sefaria.

+For Even HaEzer, the Aruch Hashulchan has the main text, and two appendicies ("Seder Haget" and "Seder Chalitza").
+I had to process these seperately , and then cocatonate them.
+Note that in Seder Haget, there was a problem/bug that caused the printed numbering of the simanim to be incorrect, so please disregard the paragraph numberings in those sections.

 # Brief Impressions